stev3bb/SENG2021/README.md

 # SENG2021
 ## Theme: Camping Website

+## NODE setup
+To run the website now, Node.js is required.
+Install it if you don't have it.
+Install nodemon using `npm install -g nodemon` Navigate to the /SENG2021 directory and run `nodemon`

 ## TODO
 * **Home:** Feedback pls
 * **Campsite Search:** Pins need information when clicked